lyrasis/kiba-extend/doc/file_registry_entry.md

 ```

 ### `:creator`
-[Method, Module] Ruby method that generates this file
+[Method, Module, Hash] Ruby method that generates this file

 * Used to run ETL jobs to create necessary files, if said files do not exist
 * Not required at all if file is supplied
-* If the method that runs the job is a module instance method named `job`, you can just specify the module
+* If the method that runs the job is a module instance method named `job`, creator value can just be the `Module` containing the `:job` method

-This is valid:
+* Otherwise, the creator value must be a `Method` (Pattern: `Class::Or::Module::ConstantName.method(:name_of_method)`)
+* Sometimes you may need to call a job with arguments.
+This may be particularly useful if the same job logic can be reused many times with slightly different parameters. @todo: example.
+In this case creator may be a Hash with `callee` and `args` keys

+NOTE: The default value for the default job method name set in `Kiba::Extend` is `:job`.
+You can override this in your project's base file as follows:

+    Kiba::Extend.config.default_job_method_name = :whatever

+#### `Module` creator example

+This is valid because the default `:job` method is present in the module:

 ```ruby
 # in job definitions